cnescatlab/sonar-scanner-catlab/README.md

 # where my-script.bash is a file in the current working directory
 ```

-For information on how to use these tools, refer to their official documentations.
+For information on how to use these tools, refer to their official documentation.

 #### How to use embedded CNES pylintrc